jonathanporras/alexahotz.com/README.md

-Website for CREATIVE DIRECTOR, Alexa Hotz <3
+Website for CREATIVE DIRECTOR, EDITOR and INTERIOR STYLIST Alexa Hotz <3